• Home

 9. Create a Map.

-Writing down your plan in advance will help you to avoid food waste.
 Plan out how many servings you will need for each food.
 You can use a blank monthly calendar to write out which meals you will eat on which day.

-Think about how you can cook larger batches and spread out your meals across multiple days.
 By creating a written meal plan, you will be less likely to buy duplicate ingredients or waste food.

 10. Plan for all Three Meals and Snacks.

 When most people think of meal planning, they think of dinner.
 While dinner is typically the most expensive meal, breakfast, lunches, and snacks can add up.
-Plan cheap breakfasts like oatmeal, dry cereal, pastries, and fruit.
-You can save money by filling up on breakfast and lunch and having light dinners.

 11. Shop With a List And Cash.